+Nevertheless, the changing layout will not have changed the interpretation of the Passion for the monks of Marchiennes, because the adjustment was not done to change this Passion in particular, but in response to much broader conventions about the proper mise-en-page of a codex.
+Hagiographical manuscripts that were produced around 1200 were generally larger than their eleventh-century predecessors, contained more words per page, and were laid out in columns-the mise-en-page of Douai BM 838 simply conforms to these newer standards of manuscript layout (Snijders, "Ordinare & Communicare"; Bozzolo et al).
 Furthermore, the initials in both manuscripts may differ in absolute size, but relatively speaking they are both about average for their respective manuscripts.
 From an artistic point of view, the two initials even look somewhat alike.
 Even more importantly, neither Passion has been subdivided into chapters or paragraphs.
-They do not contain chapter titles, rubrics, lombards, or a table of contents.
-12 To summarize, we should conclude that the scribe who copied Douai BM 867 adapted its layout to the most recent practical and aesthetical standards - he modernized the layout - but he did not attempt to modify it in such a way that the structure or meaning of the work was changed.
+They do not contain chapter titles, rubrics, lombards, or a table of contents.8 To summarize, we should conclude that the scribe who copied Douai BM 867 adapted its layout to the most recent practical and aesthetical standards-he modernized the layout-but he did not attempt to modify it in such a way that the structure or meaning of the work was changed.

-The example of St Lucia indicates that some patterns of layout could be preserved when a manuscript was copied, whereas other elements were routinely changed.
-13 This presents a very interesting parallel with the conclusions that were drawn by the adherents of the New Philology in the 1990's.
-Working from a strictly verbal paradigm, they concluded that a scribe almost never made a 'Xerox copy' of a manuscript, but that some elements of a text would be preserved whereas others would be would usually rewrite the fragment they were interested in to a certain extent.
+The example of St. Lucia indicates that some patterns of layout could be preserved when a manuscript was copied, whereas other elements were routinely changed (Nix, "Manuscript Layout").
+This presents a very interesting parallel with the conclusions that were drawn by the adherents of the New Philology in the 1990s.
+Working from a strictly verbal paradigm, they concluded that scribes almost never made "xerox copies" of a manuscript, but that some elements of a text would be preserved whereas others would usually be rewritten.
 Different ways to rewrite a story have been investigated, and scholars have found that some genres were changed or rewritten more often than others, that there were various ways of rewriting a story, and that there was a field of tension between continuity and discontinuity when a story was copied.
-The two passions of St Lucia indicate that a systematic study of 'layout rewrites' (or, perhaps more aptly, the 're-presenting' or 're-visualizing' of a story) could probably yield similar conceptual improvements.
+The two Passions of St. Lucia indicate that a systematic study of layout rewrites (or, perhaps more aptly, the re-presentation or re-visualization of a story) could probably yield similar conceptual improvements.
 It may therefore be relevant to include layout as a factor in a typology of manuscript classification.